INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-Let's observe how the slope of the model fitted without regularization could be impacted if instead of the blue training set we had trained our linear regression model was trained on alternative training sets with the same size sampled at random from the same data distribution.
+Let's observe how the slope of the model fitted without regularization could be impacted if our linear regression model was trained on alternative training sets (with the same size) sampled at random from the same data distribution.

+This re-sampling of the training set can be simulated when following the cross-validation procedure for instance.

 ---
 class: split-50